-Interest expense remained relatively flat for the period ended March 31, 2018 as the amount of debt outstanding did not materially fluctuate.
-The majority of the Company's interest expense is due to the issuance of unsecured debentures of \$8.625 million bearing an interest rate of 7.5% in August 2014.
+Interest expense increased \$636 for the year ended September 30, 2019 compared to 2018 as a result of the new debentures issued during 2019 having a higher face value and interest rate as compared to the debentures that were repaid.
+The Company paid off the unsecured debentures of \$8.625 million bearing an interest rate of 7.5% in early May 2019.
+The Company issued new debentures on March 7, 2019 for \$15.0M, bearing an interest rate of 8.0%.
 The remainder of the Company's interest expense is due to financial capital leases bearing an interest rate between 0% to 11.5%.